dottjt/plastic/other/qa.md

 You know actually, if I had to write another book it would make sense to write it from Milo's perspective.
 Because when you think about it, I only really have one story to tell.
 One character.
 But to develop it from a female's perspective (well, my perspective of a female) then that would work quite well, I think.

+On the one hand, this book is perfect for those with a vivid imagination, because it really does take you to a very broken place.
+By the same token, the book is also awful in that